All Episodes

 I am Jason Lewis, Minnesota's real anchor man, talent on loan from Rush Today.

-But uh El Rushbow back here in the Attila the Hun chair come Monday.
+But El Rushbo back here in the Attila the Hun chair come Monday.

-In the meantime, uh Minnesota's Mr. Wright will try to hold down the forts in this second hour now, up and running on an open line Friday, 1800-282-2882.
+In the meantime, Minnesota's Mr. Wright will try to hold down the forts.

 Pretty scary stuff.

-Uh we've got Al Franken and uh incumbent Republican Norm Coleman in this uh hard fought battle up here and the uh shenanigans that may or may not be going on to be fair.
+We've got Al Franken and incumbent Republican Norm Coleman in this hard-fought battle up here and the shenanigans that may or may not be going on, to be fair.

-I mean it's just as John Lott and others have pointed out, primarily John though, it is such a massive statistical improbability the way these votes are being found in three precincts out of forty one hundred, uh, especially given the uh you know the parameters with these optical scanning machines that a lot of people are suspicious.
+I mean, it's just, as John Lott and others have pointed out, primarily John, though, it is such a massive statistical improbability the way these votes are being found in three precincts out of 4,100, especially given the parameters with these optical scanning machines that a lot of people are suspicious.

 In 2000, there was a much less contested Senate race, and there were 19,000 undervotes.